4 Green Plumbing Tips so you can Save Water

 4. Recycle or Reuse Water

-One efficient method of reusing water is to have a rainwater harvesting system in place.
-It is a pretty common sight in urban areas but only 26-30% of households in Australia actually have a rainwater tank.
-Rainwater can serve as an alternative source during water restrictions.
+One efficient method of reusing water is installing a rainwater harvesting system.
+While common in urban areas, only 26-30% of households in Australia have a rainwater tank.

-It can be used to flush your toilets and water the plants in the garden.
-It also provides less stress to your stormwater drain system, making this less susceptible to wear and tear.
-The most obvious benefit is a reduction in your water bills.
+Rainwater can serve as an alternative source during water restrictions, and can be used to flush toilets and water plants.
+This also reduces stress on your stormwater drain system, making it less susceptible to wear and tear, and decreases your water bills.

 THE DOCTOR GETS IT DONE